lisa-rosenberg/rain-world-ecosystem-plus/README.md

 nuget install MonoMod.RuntimeDetour.HookGen -Version 22.7.31.1 -OutputDirectory F:\Tools\NuGet\HookGenTemp
 ```

-Afterwards, copy the following `.dll` files into the same directory as `MonoMod.RuntimeDetour.HookGen.exe`:
+HookGen requires some additional libraries next to the `.exe` to function.
+Copy the following files into the same folder as `MonoMod.RuntimeDetour.HookGen.exe`:

 ```text
 Mono.Cecil.dll